-- Minor offences shall be prosecuted according to the procedure set out below (the "Administrative Disciplinary Procedure") 163.4 - Where a person is accused of committing a Minor offence, the FEI will notify him/her via a "Minor Offence Notice of Charge" which shall set out the following information - All relevant details of the alleged offence; The Minor Sanction(s) proposed by the FEI; - (b) - Information on how to elect to have the case processed via the Administrative (c) Disciplinary Procedure. - 163.65 The accused person may either
+- 163.4 Minor offences shall be prosecuted according to the procedure set out below (the "Administrative Disciplinary Procedure") - 163.5 Where a person is accused of committing a Minor offence, the FEI will notify him/her via a "Minor Offence Notice of Charge" which shall set out the following information - (a) All relevant details of the alleged offence; - (b) The Minor Sanction(s) proposed by the FEI; - (c) Information on how to elect to have the case processed via the Administrative Disciplinary Procedure. - 163.6 The accused person may either - (a) admit the offence and accept the proposed Minor Sanction; or

-- (a) admit the offence and accept the proposed Minor Sanction; or - (b) deny the offence and elect to have their case dealt with under the Administrative Disciplinary Procedure by confirming this in writing to the FEI Legal Department no later than 14 (fourteen) days after receiving the Minor Offence Notice of Charge.
-The FEI may extend this deadline - 163.76 If the accused person does not provide the above confirmation within the applicable deadline or otherwise informs the FEI that he/she does not want to have their case processed under the Administrative Disciplinary Procedure, the FEI will submit the case to the FEI Tribunal for adjudication in accordance with the Internal Regulations of the FEI Tribunal.
+(b) deny the offence and elect to have their case dealt with under the Administrative Disciplinary Procedure by confirming this in writing to the FEI Legal Department no later than 14 (fourteen) days after receiving the Minor Offence Notice of Charge.
+The FEI may extend this deadline.

+- 163.7 If the accused person does not provide the above confirmation within the applicable deadline or otherwise informs the FEI that he/she does not want to have their case processed under the Administrative Disciplinary Procedure, the FEI will submit the case to the FEI Tribunal for adjudication in accordance with the Internal Regulations of the FEI Tribunal.
 Once the case has been submitted to the FEI Tribunal, the offence shall no longer be considered as "Minor".
-If, following the disciplinary proceedings before the FEI Tribunal, the FEI Tribunal upholds the charge and finds that the accused person has committed the offence in question, the FEI Tribunal shall impose a higher Sanction/Sanctions than those provided for in the list of Minor Sanctions.
+If, following the disciplinary proceedings before the FEI Tribunal, the FEI Tribunal upholds the charge and finds that the accused person has committed the offence in question, the FEI Tribunal shall impose a higher Sanction/Sanctions than those provided for in the list of Minor Sanctions. - 163.8 Where a person elects to have their case dealt with under the Administrative Disciplinary Procedure, he/she shall be granted a right to be heard, by way of a hearing (via video or teleconference) and/or by way of a written submission prior to the FEI issuing its Decision.